fontforge/fontforge/doc/sphinx/ui/dialogs/math.rst

 Some glyphs, like parentheses and brackets need to be drawn in many sizes depending on the size of the formula they are enclosing.
-One possibility is just to draw them at a larger pointsize, but that is non-optimal because then the glyph will be symetrically scaled and so much bolder than it should be.
+One possibility is just to draw them at a larger pointsize, but that is non-optimal because then the glyph will be symmetrically scaled and so much bolder than it should be.
 Another solution is to design several variants of these glyphs at steadily increasing sizes.
 A third solution (which we will come to in the next section) is to design the glyph in sections so that it can be composed at any size.